CleanCocoa/FastSpringStore/README.md

 ### Using the Embedded Storefront in Your App

+Import this packagage into your project.
+Then use `FastSpringStore` to access your Embedded Storefront HTML.

 The following code example ties together

 - setting up your Embedded Storefront URLs,
 - initializing the `FastSpringStore` UI to display the Embedded Store, and finally
 - unlocks app functionality after a purchase.

 ```swift